Hypercontracts: Introduction

+\emph{Non-interference}, introduced by Goguen and Meseguer \cite{6234468}, is a common information-flow attribute, a prototypical example of a design quality which trace properties are unable to capture~\cite{clarkson2010hyperproperties}.
+It can be expressed with hyperproperties, and is in fact one reason behind their introduction.

+Suppose $\sigma$ is one of the behaviors that our system can display, understood as the state of memory locations through time.
+Some of those memory locations we call \emph{privileged}, some \emph{unprivileged}.
+Let $L_0(\sigma)$ and $L_f(\sigma)$ be the projections of the behavior $\sigma$ to the unprivileged memory locations of the system, at time zero, and at the final time (when execution is done).
+We say that a component $M$ meets the non-interference hyperproperty when

+i.e., if two traces begin with the unprivileged locations in the same state, the final state of the unprivileged locations matches.

+Non-interference is a downward-closed hyperproperty \cite{Rabe_2016,10.1007/978-3-319-99725-4_17}, and a $2$-safety hyperproperty---hyperproperties called \emph{$k$-safety} are those for the refutation of which one must provide at least $k$ traces.
+In our example, to refute the hyperproperty, it suffices to show two traces that share the same unprivileged initial state, but which differ in the unprivileged final state.

-These algebraic frameworks have a notion of a component, of an environment, and of a specification, also called contract to stress the give-and-take dynamics between the component and its environment.
-They all have notions of satisfaction of a specification by a component, and of contract composition.
-The fundamental object they manipulate is the specification.
-Since many algebraic frameworks have been proposed, there have been efforts to systematize this knowledge by building a high-level theory of which these algebras are instantiations.
+\paragraph{Abstract contract theories.} Since many contract frameworks have been proposed, there have also been efforts to systematize this knowledge by building high-level theories of which existing contract theories are instantiations.
 Thus, Bauer et al. \cite{specToContract} describe how to build a contract theory if one has a specification theory available.
 Benveniste et al. \cite{BenvenisteContractBook} provide a meta-theory that builds contracts starting from an algebra of components.
-They provide several operations on contracts and show how this meta-theory can describe, e.g., interface automata, assume-guarantee contracts, modal interfaces, and rely-guarantee reasoning.
+They provide several operations on contracts and show how this meta-theory can describe, among others, interface automata, assume-guarantee contracts, modal interfaces, and rely-guarantee reasoning.
 This meta-theory is, however, low-level, specifying contracts as unstructured sets of environments and implementations.
-As a consequence, important concepts such as parallel composition and quotient of contracts are expressed in too abstract terms, and parallel composition was not associative (only ``sub-associative'') unless more assumptions were formulated---see~\cite{BenvenisteContractBook}, chapter 4.
+As a consequence, important concepts such as parallel composition and quotient of contracts are expressed in terms that are considered too abstract---see~\cite{BenvenisteContractBook}, chapter 4.
+For example, no closed form formula is given for the quotient besides its abstract definition as adjoint of parallel composition.